Efforts to Improve Recycling

 Brother International (Aust.)
 Pty.
 Ltd.

 Brother International (Aust.)
 Pty.
-Ltd. is participating in the Cartridges 4 Planet Ark (C4PA) program to recycle toner cartridges.
+Ltd. is participating in the Cartridges 4 Planet Ark (C4PA) program to recycle printer toner cartridges.
+In FY2017, 3.6 million cartridges were collected and recycled in this program.

-The company also participates in the TechCollect program for recycling consumables as a member of ANZRP (Australia and New Zealand Recycling Platform).
+The company also participates in the TechCollect program for recycling printers as a member of ANZRP (Australia and New Zealand Recycling Platform).

 Brother International (NZ) Ltd.